mgajda/less-arbitrary/towards-better-union.md

 automatically; however, a type system is *ad-hoc*[@type-providers-f-sharp].
 The other attempt to automatically infer schemas has been introduced in the PADS project [@pads].
 Nevertheless, it has not specified a generalized type-system design methodology.
 One approach uses Markov chains to derive JSON types [@quicktype].
 This approach requires considerable engineering time due to the implementation unit tests in a case-by-case mode, instead of formulating laws applying to all types.
 Moreover, this approach lacks a sound underlying theory.
+Regular expression types were also used to type XML documents[@xduce], which does not allow for selecting alternative representation.
 Therefore, we summarize that there are several previously introduced approaches that provide partially satisfactory results.
 In the present study, we aim to expand these proposals to enable systematic addition of features, and automatic validation of types.